Nemone: Broadcasting

 When pregnant with her second child in 2011, Nemone moved from weekdays to take over the weekend breakfast show.
-After a short maternity leave she returned, steering it to record RAJAR figures.
-The requirement to take the show to Media City in Salford meant Nemone passing on the opportunity of returning to Manchester; electing to stay in London where she had established her young family.
+She returned after a short maternity leave.

-In April 2013 Nemone started to present a specialist dance and electronic music show on BBC Radio 6 Music – Nemone's Electric Ladyland, later The 6 Mix with Nemone.
-Designing her own show, she has been able to draw on her passion for electronic music, especially championing female DJs, producers and artists like Róisín Murphy, Anna Meredith, Blessed Madonna, Jayda G, Deena Abdelwahed, Maya Jane Coles, Ellen Allien, Sister Bliss, Francesca Lombardo, B Traits, Peggy Gou, and Mary Epworth.
-"The 6 Mix with Nemone" ended in March 2021 and she presented her final show on 27 March 2021.
+In April 2013, Nemone started to present a specialist dance and electronic music show on BBC Radio 6 Music – Nemone's Electric Ladyland, later The 6 Mix with Nemone.
+The 6 Mix with Nemone ended 27 March 2021.